laher/goxc/README.md

 "Tasks"
 -------

-goxc performs a number of operations, defined as tasks.
-You can specify tasks with the '-tasks=' option.
+goxc performs a number of operations, defined as 'tasks'.
+You can specify tasks as commandline arguments

  * `goxc -t` performs one task called 'toolchain'.
-It's the equivalent of `goxc -tasks=toolchain -d=~`
+It's the equivalent of `goxc -d=~ toolchain`
  * The *default* task is actually several tasks, which can be summarised as follows:
     * validate (tests the code) -> compile (cross-compiles code) -> package ([g]zips up the executables and builds a 'downloads' page)
- * You can specify one or more tasks, such as `goxc -tasks=go-fmt,xc`
+ * You can specify one or more tasks, such as `goxc go-fmt xc`
  * You can skip tasks with '-tasks-='.
 Skip the 'package' stage with `goxc -tasks-=package`
- * For a list of tasks and 'task aliases', run `goxc -h tasks`
+ * For a list of tasks and 'aliases', run `goxc -h tasks`
- * For more info on a particular taks, run `goxc -h <taskname>`.
+ * For more info on a particular task, run `goxc -h <taskname>`.
 This will also show you the configuration options available for that task.

 Outcome
 -------